-Guide to Craft Beer in the Tualatin Valley
+All About Beer in Oregon’s Tualatin Valley

-Beer in the Tualatin Valley is a big deal.
+Beer in Tualatin Valley is a big deal.
 With more than a dozen breweries in the valley alone, it’s a part of the vast Greater Portland region, which beer lovers call a “Beervana.”
 Portland is one of the top cities for craft breweries, and the Tualatin Valley’s proximity to this famous beer city has its perks.

 IPAs rule here, but stouts and porters (even better when infused with locally roasted coffee), ambers, reds and pilsners and wheats are easy to find at these local craft breweries.